DevranCode1234/GitDemo/README.md

 # GitDemo
-a first demo of git functionalities
+A first demo of git functionalities

 ## Idea
 Use **Github** to create a new file, then *commit* and show a basic process